toroettg/SeriesMarker/doc/source/userdoc.rst

 *****************

-If you would like to remove a series from your collection, either click on the series itself in the main window, or click on one of it's seasons to select it.
+If you would like to remove a series from your collection, either click on the series itself in the main window, or click on one of its seasons to select it.
 Then, click the *Remove* button in the toolbar.
-The selected series will then be removed from your system with all it's data.
+The selected series will then be removed from your system with all its data.

 You can also right-click on a series (or season) to open up a context menu, which allows you to remove the selected series.